CJans121/.colcon_anywhere_build/README.md

 # Colcon Anywhere Build

 A Bash wrapper script for the `colcon` command, allowing you to execute it from anywhere within a workspace directory.
+Meant as a quick-fix solution.

 This script uses the environment variable `WORKSPACE_KEYWORD` to identify workspaces based on your naming conventions.
 It checks if you are in the root directory of a workspace.
 If not, it traverses up the directory tree to find the root, changes to that directory, runs `colcon build`, and then returns to your original directory.

-# TLDR Installation Assuming bashrc is at ~/.
+# TLDR Installation Assuming `.bashrc` is in the Home Folder `~/`

-1. Clone the repo to `~/.`
+1. Clone the repo to `~/`
 ```
-git clone git@github.com:CJans121/.colcon_anywhere_build.git ~/.
+mkdir -p ~/.colcon_anywhere_build && git clone git@github.com:CJans121/.colcon_anywhere_build.git ~/.colcon_anywhere_build
 ```

 2. Set the `WORKSPACE_KEYWORD` environment variable and source the script